TeamGloomy/TeamGloomy.github.io/pages/mydoc/CANFD-Boards/SHT36MaxV3/fly_sht36_max_v3_pt100.md

 ---
-title: Connecting a PT100 or PT1000 to a Fly-SB2040 Max V3
+title: Connecting a PT100 or PT1000 to a Fly-SHT36 Max V3
 tags: []
 keywords:
-last_updated: 16/04/2024
+last_updated: 15/06/2024
-summary: "How to connect a PT100 or PT1000 to a Fly-SB2040 Max V3"
+summary: "How to connect a PT100 or PT1000 to a Fly-SHT36 Max V3"
 sidebar: mydoc_sidebar
-permalink: fly_sb2040_max_v3_pt100.html
+permalink: fly_sht36_max_v3_pt100.html
 folder: mydoc
 comments: false
 toc: false
 datatable: true
-board: Fly-SB2040 Max V3
 ---

 ## Overview

-The {{page.board}} toolboards have support for PT100 and PT1000 temperature sensors.
+The Fly-SHT36 Max V3 toolboards have support for PT100 and PT1000 temperature sensors.
 For PT1000, you can either use this connection method described here or the standard temperature sensor connector with a jumper installed as described on the general information page.

 ## Hardware Setup

-The use of PT100 and PT1000 temperature sensors is setup using the 8 dip switches on the {{page.board}}.
+The use of PT100 and PT1000 temperature sensors is setup using the 8 dip switches on the Fly-SHT36 Max V3.

-{% include image.html file="fly_sb2040_v3_dips.png" alt="Fly-SB2040 Max V3 DIP Switches" caption="Fly-SB2040 Max V3 DIP Switches" %}

 Use the image below to setup the jumpers on the 8 dip switches according to the type of PT100 or PT1000 temperature sensors you are connecting.

-{% include image.html file="fly_sb2040_v3_pt100.png" alt="Fly-SB2040 Max V3 PT100/PT1000 DIP Switch Settings" caption="Fly-SB2040 Max V3 PT100/PT1000 DIP Switch Settings" %}
+{% include image.html file="fly_sht36_pt100.png" alt="Fly-SHT36 Max V3 DIP Switches" caption="Fly-SHT36 Max V3 DIP Switches" %}

 ## Config.g changes